codatio/codat-docs/docs/expenses/fx-management.md

 ## Refunds

-Refund transactions represent any refunds and returns on an original transaction.
+Refunds are a transaction type that represents any refunds and returns on an original transaction.
+You can [read more](/expenses/sync-process/expense-transactions#transaction-types) about transaction types used in Sync for Expenses.

 In multicurrency scenarios, there are five possible combinations of currencies that participate in a refund:

 | Currency variables       | Option 1 | Option 2 | Option 3 | Option 4 | Option 5 |
 |--------------------------|------------|------------|------------|------------|------------|